-Examines musical styles, performance techniques and basic theoretical analysis as they relate to performance of symphonic literature as well as orchestra accompaniment of operatic and major choral works.
-Includes participation in public performance with the ensemble.
+Examines musical styles, performance techniques and basic theoretical analysis as they relate to performance of symphonic literature, as well as orchestra accompaniment of operatic and major choral works.
+Audition by instructor to ensure vocal proficiency, and public performances are required.